echaya/SiteRepo/site/pack/deps/opt/blink.cmp/docs/configuration/reference.md

   -- Maximum number of items to display max_items = 200,

-  -- Controls if completion items will be selected automatically, -- and whether selection automatically inserts selection = 'preselect',
-  -- selection = function(ctx) return ctx.mode == 'cmdline' and 'auto_insert' or 'preselect' end,

-  -- Controls how the completion items are selected
+  selection = {
-  -- 'preselect' will automatically select the first item in the completion list -- 'manual' will not select any item by default
+    -- When `true`, will automatically select the first item in the completion list preselect = true,
+    -- preselect = function(ctx) return ctx.mode ~= 'cmdline' end,

-  -- 'auto_insert' will not select any item by default, and insert the completion items automatically when selecting them --
-  -- You may want to bind a key to the `cancel` command, which will undo the selection -- when using 'auto_insert' cycle = {
+    -- When `true`, inserts the completion item automatically when selecting it -- You may want to bind a key to the `cancel` command (default <C-e>) when using this option, -- which will both undo the selection and hide the completion menu auto_insert = true,
+    -- auto_insert = function(ctx) return ctx.mode ~= 'cmdline' end
+  },

+  cycle = {
     -- When `true`, calling `select_next` at the *bottom* of the completion list -- will select the *first* completion item.